azurestandard/azure-angular-providers/README.md

   customers shouldn't be setting (currently `price` and `weight`).
 * `delete`, a method wrapping `orderLine.$delete()` that also removes the line from the `orderLines` list on the associated `Cart`.
+* `increment`, a method that increases the ordered quantity by one.
+* `decrement`, a method that decreases the ordered quantity by one if the ordered quantity was greater than one.
+If the ordered quantity was less than or equal to one, this is a no-op.
 * `cart`, the `Cart` that the order belongs to.

 Examples